rit-magic-spell-studios/Break-The-Vape-App/CRAVESMASH_CHANGELOG.md

 ## v0.5.1 - June 13th, 2025
 * Points now add to a cumulative total points value that saves across all games
 * Added total points label on win screen
+* Fixed visual bugs with the Crave Monster that sometimes appear

 ## v0.5.0 - June 9th, 2025
 * Fixed typo in tutorial text